Foster Inclusive Education

 - EDL 318A Teacher Leadership and School Organization

-- EDP 458 Methods I – Learners with Moderate to Intensive Needs
+- EDP 458 Methods I – Learners with Mild to Moderate Needs

 - EDP 478 Collaboration and the Law in Special Education

-With an Inclusive Special Education degree and a license, you'll be able to educate all children who qualify for services under the federal special education law.
+With licenses in both general and special education, you'll be able to educate all children.
 Positions in Transition Planning, Case Management, and other possibilities exist as well.
 Additionally, students who obtain additional education may choose to pursue roles in educational administration.

 Hear from Students

 Become more marketable with add-on certificates.
-A four-course fully online Autism certificate and a four-course Teaching English language Learners (TELL) certificate are both options to increase your knowledge and enhance your resume.View Certificates
+From Remote Teaching for K12 to the Teaching English to Speakers of Other Languages (TESOL) endorsement certificate, check out the various options to increase your knowledge and enhance your resume.View Certificates

 Accessible Classroom Technology